-Revealed: Name suppression lapses for slavery accused
+Revealed: Name suppression lapses for Samoan national accused of slavery

-The identity of a Hawke's Bay man accused of slavery and trafficking can now be revealed.
+The identity of a man accused of slavery and trafficking in Hawke's Bay can now be revealed.

 Samoan national Viliamu Samu, known locally as Joe Matamata, has been charged with human trafficking and slavery after he allegedly brought Samoans to New Zealand to work illegally in the horticultural industry as far back as the early 1990s.